Barefoot Cinema is much more than a movie and our great selection of food and drinks is a highlight of our events.

 For those of you with a sweet tooth, our candy bar if fully stocked with popcorn, choc tops, lollies and all of the treats you’d expect at the cinema!

 If you’re looking for something more substantial, we will have food trucks on site every night providing a host of options to complete your foodie experience.
 Our rotating list of food trucks will be serving up delicious meals all night long (with one or two trucks each night).
-Check the website and social media closer to the event for details of the trucks that will be at your screening!
+Food trucks are subject to availability and may not be at all screening nights.

 No seats are provided in the general admission area, but there is plenty of room for your own beanbag, picnic rug or low back chair.
 It’s also pretty comfy on the grass!